Knuffle Bunny Too

-Knuffle Bunny Too: A Case of Mistaken Identity is a children's picture book by Mo Willems.
+Knuffle Bunny Too: A Case of Mistaken Identity is a children's picture book written and illustrated by Mo Willems.
 A sequel to Knuffle Bunny, it was released on September 4, 2007, by Hyperion Books and reached the number one spot on the New York Times Bestseller List for children's books.
 In 2009 Weston Woods Studios released an animated version of the book.
-The film was directed by Karen Villarreal and is narrated by Mo, Cheryl, and Trixie Willems.
+It was directed by Karen Villarreal and is narrated by Mo, Cheryl, and Trixie Willems.

 Plot

-In the book, young Trixie Willems realizes that her classmate Sonja has the same type of "Knuffle Bunny" toy rabbit that she does.
-When the jealous girls begin arguing, their teacher, Mrs. Greengrove confiscates the stuffed bunnies, returning them at the end of the school day.
-At 2:30 A.M, Trixie realizes that her teacher has given her Sonja's Knuffle Bunny, and asks Mo to call Sonja's house to exchange toy rabbits.
-The two girls immediately become friends.
+In the book, young Trixie Willems realizes that her enemy classmate, Sonja, has the same type of "Knuffle Bunny" stuffed toy rabbit that she does.
+When the jealous girls begin arguing, their teacher, Mrs. Greengrove, confiscates the stuffed bunnies, then returns them at the end of the school day.
+By 2:30 A.M, a shocked Trixie realizes that Mrs. Greengrove has given her Sonja's Knuffle Bunny instead of hers, and desperately asks Mo to call Sonja's house to exchange them back.
+In the end, the duo make up for each other and become friends.